-\We may not be able to obtain orphan drug exclusivity for our product candidates.
+We may not be able to obtain orphan drug exclusivity for our product candidates.
 If our competitors are able to obtain orphan drug exclusivity for their products that are the same drug as our product candidates, we may not be able to have competing products approved by the applicable regulatory authority for a significant period of time.

 Regulatory authorities in some jurisdictions, including the United States and Europe, may designate drugs for relatively small patient populations as orphan drugs.
 Although we have obtained orphan designation for sparsentan and RE-024, and expect to seek orphan drug designations from the FDA for RE-034, there can be no assurance that there will be any benefits associated with such designation, or that the FDA will grant orphan status.
-We expect to seek orphan designation from the EMA for RE-034.
 There can be no assurance that we will successfully obtain such designations.
 If we are unable to secure orphan status in either Europe or the United States it may have a material negative effect on our share price.

 Generally, if a product with an orphan drug designation subsequently receives the first marketing approval for the indication for which it has such designation, that product is entitled to a period of marketing exclusivity, which precludes the applicable regulatory authority from approving another marketing application for the same drug for the same indication for that time period.
 The applicable period is seven years in the United States and ten years in Europe.
-Obtaining orphan drug exclusivity for sparsentan, RE-024, and RE-034 may be important to the product candidate's success.
+Obtaining orphan drug exclusivity for sparsentan and RE-024 may be important to the product candidate's success.
 Even if we obtain orphan drug exclusivity, we may not be able to maintain it.
-For example, if a competitive product that contains the same active moiety and treats the same disease as our product candidate is shown to be clinically superior to our product candidate, any orphan drug exclusivity.
+For example, if a competitive product that contains the same active moiety and treats the same disease as our product candidate is shown to be clinically superior to our product candidate, any orphan drug exclusivity we have obtained will not block the approval of such competitive product and we may effectively lose what had previously been orphan drug exclusivity.
 Similarly, if a competitive product that contains the same active moiety and treats the same disease as our product candidate is approved before our product candidate is approved, we may not be able to obtain approval for our product candidate until the expiration of the competitive product's orphan drug exclusivity unless our product candidate is shown to be clinically superior to the competitive product.